 Hear Elvis's version on: One Night In Vegas

 "Cattle Call" was written in 1934 by country artist Tex Owens and recorded by him on 28 August of that year.
-It became a number one country hit for Eddy Arnold with Hugo Winterhalter And His Orchestra in 1955.
+The recording was released originally on Decca 5015 and later again on Decca 46133.
+The number became a number one country hit for Eddy Arnold with Hugo Winterhalter And His Orchestra in 1955.
 It is believed that Elvis sang "The Cattle Call" at some of his concerts in the 1950s.
 Two recordings of Elvis rehearsing the number are available: the first dates from 29 July 1970 and is included in the "Platinum, A Life In Music" (but it is just a 25 second snippet); the second at 1m.16s is considerably longer and can be found on the Follow That Dream release, "One Night In Vegas."

 Cindy, Cindy recorded by Elvis on Thursday, 4 June 1970; Studio